So, you’ve found yourself in possession of a stand mixer. But what should you actually do now that you have one?

 We shouldn’t undersell the ease with which a stand mixer whips things, either.
 Whipped egg whites aren’t just for meringues; they also play a crucial role in any soufflé, whether sweet or savory, since the air trapped in the whites is what gives soufflés their airy lift.
 The same principle is key to our effortless angel food cake, too, though the stand mixer doesn’t just make the recipe "effortless"—the whole technique is dependent on the stand mixer’s sheer power to bring ingredients together in the first place.

 The whisk is also ideal for frosting: American, French, Swiss meringue, and Italian buttercreams are all made much simpler with the use of a stand mixer with a whisk attachment.
-(German and cream cheese buttercreams, as well as a quick and simple cream cheese frosting, also spend a little time with the whisk attachment, but they need some extra help from the paddle, which we'll cover in the next section.)
+(German buttercream and cream cheese buttercream, as well as a quick and simple cream cheese frosting, also spend a little time with the whisk attachment, but they need some extra help from the paddle, which we'll cover in the next section.)

-And, finally, there are other creamy things, like our creamy whipped yogurt and creamy whipped...cream.
+And, finally, there are other creamy things, like our creamy whipped Greek yogurt and creamy whipped...cream.
 Do note, though, that using a stand mixer to whip plain cream can quickly transform your airy dessert topping into solid butter.
 Thanks to the way in which sugar delays coagulation, though, a sweetened cream has a much lower risk of becoming overwhipped—recipes like no-bake cheesecake or the cream cheese frosting mentioned above can withstand some pretty serious whipping.